 The take-out is at Hwy.
-141 mile 17.1 where a private forest roads turns off the highway that leads to the Green Truss Bridge.
+141 mile 17.1 where the private forest road, Winegartner Road, turns off the highway that leads to the Green Truss Bridge.
 This is an unloading zone so do not park your shuttle car here, but you will want to check out the access so you are familiar with the take-out.
 Parking for the take-out is at Hwy.
 141 mile 17.3 where Carr road turns off to the west.
 Park along this road and don't drive over to the Green Truss Bridge until you are ready to load boats.
 Following these guidelines is important to preserve the access to the river that SDS Lumber allows from their property.
 The steep trail out of the gorge is on the downstream river right side of the bridge.

 The upper put-in is reached by driving up to Trout Lake and at Hwy.
 141 mile 23.6 turn onto Little Mountain Road.
 Follow this road 1.7 miles to the River Road Bridge which serves as an access point.